Pelosi rips Trump bid to link Dems to ‘Squad,’ vows not to ‘waste our time on that’

 “He is denigrating all the newcomers who come to our country in complete opposition to the beautiful words of Ronald Reagan in the last speech he made to the country as president of the United States," Pelosi said.

 Last week, the four congresswomen had an ongoing public spat with Pelosi, which got heated after Ocasio-Cortez suggested that the speaker was "singling out" them because they were "women of color."
-Pelosi previously dismissed their vocal opposition to the House's approval for border funding.
+Pelosi previously dismissed their vocal opposition to a House-approved border funding bill.

 Their feud, however, seemed to have evaporated on Sunday after Trump targeted them on Twitter, suggesting they should "go back" to the countries they came from despite three of the four congresswomen being born in the U.S. and all four of them being U.S. citizens.